Feu de joie

 A feu de joie (literally "fire of joy" in French) is a form of formal celebratory gunfire consisting of a celebratory rifle salute, described as a "running fire of guns."
 As soldiers fire into the air sequentially in rapid succession, the cascade of blank rounds produces a characteristic "rat-tat-tat" effect.
 It is used on rare landmark occasions of national rejoicing.
 During the 18th and 19th centuries, a feu de joie has celebrated a military victory or birthday.
-In recent years, it has marked, in Royal presence, the 80th Birthday and Diamond Jubilee of Queen Elizabeth II, as well as the Death of Queen Elizabeth II.
-Feux de joie also mark annual national or army days in, e.g., Canada, Malta, Nepal and Singapore.
+In recent years, it has marked, in royal presence, the 80th birthday and the Diamond Jubilee of Queen Elizabeth II.
+Feux de joie also mark annual national or army days in Canada, Malta, Nepal and Singapore.

 Historical examples

 Alliance with France: Valley Forge, 1778

 A spectacular feu de joie ran up and down double lines of infantrymen at Valley Forge, Pennsylvania, on 6 May 1778 to celebrate the alliance between the newly independent United States of America with France.The men were placed in specified positions to fire a feu de joie with muskets and cannon—three times three discharges of thirteen cannon.
 At the first the army huzzaed, "Long live the King of France"; at the second, "Long live the friendly European powers"; and at the third there was a shout, "The American States."